 Head Lice (pediculus humanus capitis) is one of the most common human parasitic infestations worldwide.
 In the United States, an estimated 6-12 million people are treated for head lice each year, and studies have shown that it’s most common among preschool and school-aged children.

-Head lice are parasitic insects that only attack humans.
+Head lice are a parasitic that only attack humans.
 You won’t catch lice from the family pet, nor will you give lice to them.

 Head lice stay alive by feeding on blood from the human scalp.
-They will die within 1 to 2 days after being off their host because they no longer have a food source.
+They will die within 1 to 2 days after being off their hosts because they no longer have a food source.